nd1012/wan24-Blazor/README.md

 **NOTE**: All returned DOM elements will get an unique ID, if they didn't have one already (except comment, text or CDATA)!

+You may also create new DOM elements (non-comment/CDATA/text) for a known existing parent element.

 **CAUTION**: Usually all DOM manipulation should be done by the .NET WebAssembly rendering functionality of Razor.
 Use this kind of manual DOM manipulation only as an exception, if nothing else works!